 [Status: Hasan | Hadith 12, An-Nawawi]

 Studying revealed knowledge makes me realised how much it has shaped the way I think.
-One of the discipline of study we learned is Jarh wa Ta‘dil—a science that looks deeply into the narrators of hadith.
+One of the discipline of study we learned is Al-Jarh and Al-Ta‘dil, which is a science that looks deeply into the narrators of hadith.
 Were they honest?
 Careful?
 Trustworthy?
 Or were they known to make mistakes?
 Is the chain of narrators connected to the original source throughout the time?
 Scholars would weigh every detail before accepting a narration.

-Hearsay or gossip doesn't necessarily involve wealth or bloodshed, but here’s where it gets scary.
-The Prophet ï·º warned us:
+Hearsay or gossip doesn't really involve wealth or bloodshed, but the damage is on par.

 The bankrupt of my Ummah is the one who will come on the Day of Judgment with prayer, fasting, and zakah, BUT he comes having insulted this one, slandered that one, unlawfully consumed the wealth of this one, shed the blood of that one, and beaten this one.
 So they will each be given from his good deeds.
 And if his good deeds run out before justice is fulfilled, their sins will be taken and placed upon him, then he will be thrown into the Fire.